nuttytree/ESPHome-Devices/README.md

 ## Folder Structure
-* `build` - Technically not included in the repo but all of my devices are configured with this as their build path
+* `/` - Yaml files for my devices and other core files
-* `components` - Custom components
+* `/build` - Technically not included in the repo but all of my devices are configured with this as their build path
-* `custom` - Other custom code that are not components
+* `/components` - Custom components
-* `devices` - Yaml files for my devices
+* `/custom` - Other custom code that are not components
-* `images` - Pictures of some of my devices
+* `/images` - Pictures of some of my devices
-* `other` - Other misc files
+* `/other` - Other misc files
-* `packages` - Shared packages used by my devices
+* `/packages` - Shared packages used by my devices
-* `scripts` - Couple of PowerShell scripts for managing the repo
+* `/scripts` - Couple of PowerShell scripts for managing the repo

 ## Secrets Management